spcourse/python/en/style/10 Style Guide.md

 To start, some terminology:

 - We often talk about "programs".
 A *program* is an entity, a piece of software designed to execute a task or an action.
 Think about a calculator on your phone, or Microsoft Word.
 Python itself is also a program.
-In this course, you write a variety of programs yourself.
+In this course, you'll write a variety of programs yourself.
 - We also often talk about "code".
 A piece of *code* is a fragment, often a part of a program.
 The word code is not countable (i.e. you cannot talk about "one code" or "two codes").
 You can say "my code doesn't work", in that case it is evident that you talk about the code you just have been working on.
 - A program consists of "lines" of code.